 Speaking of DTS Headphone X-supporting headsets, let’s hear a bit more about that ear-cooling HP Omen Mindframe (ooh, I do love me a good MINDFRAME).
 According to HP, the Omen Mindframe has a thermoelectric device hidden inside each earcup that can conduct heat from their respective acoustic chambers and transfer it outside, helping to keep your lugholes nice and wintry while you’re gaming.

 It all sounds a bit over the top if you ask me, but I’ll certainly be interested to see how it works in practice when it launches later this year in October.
-Indeed, with its suspension headband, soft faux leather ear cushions, fold-down microphone, ear-cup-based volume knob, RGB lighting and USB connection, it could well be a contender for our best gaming headset crown provided it doesn’t succumb to the dreaded head pinch effect when I eventually get one in for testing.
+Indeed, with its suspension headband, soft faux leather ear cushions, fold-down microphone, ear-cup-based volume knob, RGB lighting and USB connection, it could well be a contender for the gaming headset crown provided it doesn’t succumb to the dreaded head pinch effect when I eventually get one in for testing.